sirris/grafana-fargate-vpc/readme.md

 You'll deploy the scripts from 01_vpc.cfn.yml all the way to 04_fargate_grafana.cfn.yml

 It's ok to accept all the defaults, you'll have to specify the name of the VPC and DB stack here and there.

+Note: if you want to use plain http (ok for testing, definitely not ok for production), use port 80 as the ELB ingress port used by security groups.
+No need for a certificate.
+Use port 443 as ELB ingress port if you use https.

+If you use Route53 for your DNS, fill out the LoadBalancerDomainName when running the fargate-grafana stack.(note: I did not test with Route 53).
+If you use your own DNS provider, you can find the address of your load balancer as an output of the fargate-grafana stack.
+Put a CNAME record for your domain and point it to the address of your load balancer, and you should be fine.